adnsv/btr/README.md

 # btr

-Build Task Runner is a small utility that assists in batch running certain tasks related to building software applications (mostly targeting C++):
+Build Task Runner is a utility that assists in batch running certain tasks related to building software applications (mostly targeting C++):

 - making Win32 icon resources from PNGs